hubmapconsortium/documentation/README.md

-# This repo has MOVED!
-The repository has been replaced by the new [HuBMAP Documentation Repository](https://github.com/hubmapconsortium/documentation/) please use this repository instead.

 # HuBMAP Software Documentation
-This repository contains the documentation hosted via GitHub Pages at https://software.docs.hubmapconsortium.org.
+This repository contains the documentation hosted via GitHub Pages at https://docs.hubmapconsortium.org.

 ## Contents
 - `/src/`- Any source code used to generate the hosted documents (not directly published)